emeb/dspod/dspod_cv1800b/README.md

 There may be ways to mitigate this:

 - Study and possibly re-work the audio I/O handling thread to move the processing delay outside of the critical read->write cycle.
+[EDIT - I've tried this and it does help somewhat, but I/O errors still occur after a few minutes of runtime]

 - Optimize the FFT algorithm to take advantage of the RISC-V vector (RVV) extensions.
 RVV is available on the CV1800B SoC's two THead C906 cores and SIMD processing has been shown to provide approximately 30-40% increase in performane on other achitectures.
 Although the pffft library already supports SIMD optimization on x86, ARM and PPC, a quick analysis suggests that extensive effort would be required add RVV capability due to differences in the way it is implemented vs older architectures.